Binance Review 2023: Is It Good For Trading?

 Deep Liquidity & High Trading Volumes

 Binance is well known for the depth of its liquidity in its order books and high trading volumes.
 In fact, Binance is currently the #1 ranked exchange in the world for trading volume, traffic, and liquidity.
-The high liquidity means that traders are able to trade cryptocurrencies at lower spreads compared to smaller exchanges with lower liquidity where spreads will be wider.
+The high liquidity means that traders can trade cryptocurrencies at lower spreads compared to smaller exchanges with lower liquidity where spreads will be wider.
 High liquidity also means that the order book market is more stable and results in less price slippage.

 Due to the high liquidity across its trading pairs and the hundreds of supported cryptocurrencies, Binance is our top choice for trading altcoins.